 One of the last FB ads targeting tips we want to share with you is not to forget about the Exclude button.

-When you are promoting, for example, your email newsletter, make sure to exclude users who have already converted and become a subscriber.
+When you are promoting, for example, your email newsletter via Facebook ads exclude saved audience that has already converted and become a subscriber.
 Otherwise, you will deliver the same ad to the same audience and end up wasting your money.

 Find more articles related to social media marketing below: